ProfJigsaw/StackOverflow-lite/README.md

 > npm install

 This would essentially install all the development dependencies on your machine.
-Some of the major dependencies include@
+Some of the major dependencies include:

 ```
 Express - for creating a server